pfarrell/pf-plan/README.md

 With every layer we add to our application, we increase it's complexity, maintenance, and dependencies.
 Keeping these to a minimum will let us deliver more rapidly.
 A database is one of the most incredible tools in our arsenal, but it constrains a few decisions and make some things really hard.
 Versioned content, if we use git, itself, as our file system,  is something we'll get for free.
 It remains to be seen how well this will work, but we'll cover that more in the next section, project layout.
 Authentication and authorization will be our most challenging thing, so we might add Sqlite when the time comes.

 ### What technologies?
-At my last job, I used Python as my main language.
-Although, I've worked with Java, C#, Ruby, Delphi, Perl, Visual Basic 6.0, and JavaScript, I'm going to give building this project with Python.
-I prefer a typed lanaguage, but I've got some time off and want to dig into Python a bit more.

-Heres' what we're going to use
 * Python 3
 * Flask: for serving our content, and exposing some admin capabilities
 * git: for storing and serving files themselves